-The charge controller provides a four-pole, high power (125-amps), 600-volt rated, DC terminal block and a ground busbar to connect the PV input and battery output wires.
-Each connection on the terminal block is rated up to 75°C and can accept one #20 to 1 AWG (0.5 to 41.0 mm2) wire.
+The charge controller provides a four-pole, high power (125 amps), 600-volt rated, DC terminal block and a ground busbar to connect the PV input and battery output wires.
+Each connection on the terminal block is rated up to 75°C and can accept one #20 to 1 AWG (0.5 to 42.4 mm2) wire.
 Use a #2 Phillips head screwdriver to tighten each connection to a recommended tightening torque of 30 in lbf (3.4 N-m).

 The ground busbar uses five slotted head screw-type compression terminals (no ring lugs required) and accepts CU stranded wire.
 Three of the terminals use a small 10-32 screw, and the other two use a larger 5/16-24 screw.
 See Table 2-7 for the acceptable wire sizes and recommended tightening torque values for these screws.
+Note: Two Torx head screws on each end of the busbar are used to hold the ground busbar in place, DO NOT remove these two screws.